 Setting up the ZenWi-Fi AX Mini is like that of any AiMesh system.
 First, you set up the router unit just like you do any router with a web interface.
 (Alternatively, you can use the Asus Router mobile app for the job, but I always prefer the interface.)

 This step is easy and took me less than ten minutes.
 The XD4R, like most Asus router, can even take the backup file from another Asus router, making it very convenient for an upgrade.
 Then came a bit of an unpleasant surprise.

 Since both the ZenWiFi AX and ZenWiFi AC have their hardware — each includes two identical routers — pre-synced, I was expecting the same with the ZenWiFi XD4.
 It only makes sense considering its satellites are not routers.

-Well, that wasn’t the case.
+Well, that wasn’t the case with my review set.
+(Per Asus, future sets will likely be pre-synced).
 I had to add the two nodes to the router manually to form a mesh.
-It wasn’t a huge deal — the AiMesh setup process was straight forward — but it did cost me another 10 minutes or so.
+It wasn’t a huge deal — the AiMesh setup process is straightforward — but it did cost me another 10 minutes or so.
 And then, there was even more.

 The update went through no problem, but afterward, I noted that the mesh nodes were no longer part of the system, even though the process didn’t cause the router unit to reset.
 Long story short, I ended up having to reset the nodes and add them back again.

 In other words, the firmware update seemed to break the mesh.
 The fact Asus shipped the XD4 with a pre-release version might have been the culprit.
 But we need to wait till a new firmware is available to find out for sure.

 So in all, it took me almost an hour to troubleshoot and get the ZenWiFi AX Mini up and running, much longer than the previous sets.
 The good news is that was the only hiccup I had during the testing.